-- 8-3.
-GENERAL.
+- 9.3 General.
 Whether the ultralight is brand new or used, you should properly evaluate it.
-A new owner should enlist the services of an experienced ultralight flight instructor. - a.
-The instructor should test fly the ultralight only after it has been properly assembled, inspected, engine run-in, and taxi tests have been performed.
-It is not recommended that a "new" pilot and a new/used ultralight "learn" to fly together. - b.
-The test pilot should be experienced and competent.
-He/she should have made a minimum of 100 solo flights in similar make, model, and type of ultralight and must follow the FLIGHT-TEST PLAN exactly.
-The FLIGHT-TEST PLAN should examine the ultralight and its performance capability, beginning with the pre-flight inspection and ending only after the test pilot has explored the ultralight's published flight envelope as described in the flight manual.
+A new owner should enlist the services of an experienced instructor. - 9.3.1 The instructor should test fly the ultralight only after it has been properly assembled, inspected, engine run-in, and taxi tests have been performed.
+It is not recommended that a "new" pilot and a new/used ultralight "learn" to fly together and, unless operated under the provisions of an exemption, an ultralight cannot be operated while carrying two persons. - 9.3.2 The test pilot should be experienced and competent.
+They should have made a minimum of 100 solo flights in similar make, model, and type of ultralight and should follow the FLIGHT TEST PLAN exactly.
+The FLIGHT TEST PLAN should examine the ultralight and its performance capability, beginning with the preflight inspection and ending only after the test pilot has explored the ultralight's published flight envelope as described in the flight manual.

 SECTION 3.
-PRE-FLIGHT AIRFRAME INSPECTION
+PREFLIGHT AIRFRAME INSPECTION